Skip to main content

 SNAP Logo

 Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps, is a nutrition program that helps low-income individuals and families buy food and stay healthy.
-The SNAP Employment and Training program is a job readiness program that prepares clients for employment by offering vocational training, career activities, and support services. !--Download our flyer here.!-->
+The SNAP Employment and Training program is a job readiness program that prepares clients for employment by offering vocational training, career activities, and support services.

-SNAP E&T ORIENTATION (DAY & EVE on Campus)
+SNAP E&T ORIENTATION (held on Campus)

 OR